 Baby Foot is an exfoliating foot peel – you put your feet into two gel-soaked plastic socks for an hour, wash it off, then over the next week or so, flakes of skin come off and you’re left with… “baby feet”.
-There are dozens of imitations on the market now from brands like Tony Moly, Etude House, Treat My Feet, The Face Shop and Shara Shara, which is what I’ve used the most recently.
+There are dozens of imitations on the market now from brands like Soft Touch, Etude House, Treat My Feet, The Face Shop, Grace & Stella and Vena Beauty.
+The Shara Shara one is what I’ve used the most recently.
 They all have the same active ingredient and work the same way, though depending on the amount of active ingredient and the formula, some work better than others.

 Baby Foot Ingredients